VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

 or may have a conifer comment

-    connectionString: =g= This is the connection string
+    connectionString: =c= This is the connection string

 In both cases the `connectString` is considered defined - with Python `None` in the first example - so the templating engine will use those